demisto/content/Packs/Tenable_io/Integrations/TenableioEventCollector/TenableioEventCollector_description.md

 Tenable.io generates a unique set of API keys for each user account (**access and secret key**).
 These keys allow your application to authenticate to the Tenable.io API without creating a session.

 #### Vulnerabilities Fetch Interval
-Time in minutes in which the vulnerabilities get export uuid proccess will run.
-Be aware that it shouldn't be low, as the process may take some time.
+Time in minutes in which the vulnerabilities get export uuid process will run.
+Be aware that it should be high (e.g. 240), as the process may take some time.

+#### Events Fetch Interval and Max Fetch
+This interval affects only **Audit logs** fetch.